jynxeh/AzureDevOpsRegExChecker/README.md

 ### Number of expected matches
 If the number of matches does not equal this value the task will fail.

-Find the project source on GitHub <https://github.com/jynxeh/AzureDevOpsRegExChecker>.
+Find the task source on the marketplace <https://marketplace.visualstudio.com/items?itemName=JynxedDevelopment.RegExCheck>.